mochaeng/Crafting-Interpreters/theory/chap6.md

 It's is the simplest way technique to build a parser.
 A recursive descent parser is a literal translation of the grammar's rules straight into imperative code.
 Each rule becomes a function.
 The body of the rule translates to code.

+## The parser class

+Each grammar rule will become a method inside the class.

+The parse consumes a flat input sequence, but this time, we're reading tokens instead of characters.

+- `isAtEnd()` checks if we've run out of tokens to parse.
+- `peek()` returns the current token we have yet to consume.
+- `previous()` returns the most recently consumed token.

+## Syntax Errors

+A parser should:

+1. Produce a corresponding syntax tree given a valid sequence of tokens.
+2. Detect any errors and tell the user about their mistakes given a _invalid_ sequence of tokens.

+## Synchronizing a recursive descent parser

+The parser's state (which rules it is in the middle of recognizing) is not stored explicitly in fields.